ElektraInitiative/libelektra/doc/tutorials/specification.md

 ## Adding the backup date

-The last key you will add to our application is a `date` key for the annual backup and restart (this should probably not be annually in a real application).
+The last key you will add to our specification is a `date` key for the annual backup and restart (this should probably not be annually in a real application).
 Here you use the [check/date](https://www.libelektra.org/plugins/date) plugin with the `ISO8601` format.
 You also specify a `check/date/format`.
 You can find all possible date formats on the [plugin page](https://www.libelektra.org/plugins/date).
 For this you can use the following commands: